Chevrolet Bel Air: Second generation (1955–1957)

-In 1957 engine displacement grew to 283 cuin with the "Super Turbo Fire V8" option (shared with the Corvette), producing @ 6200 rpm and @ 4400 rpm of torque with the help of Rochester Ramjet continuous mechanical fuel injection (closed-loop).
+In 1957 engine displacement grew to 283 cuin with the "Super Turbo Fire V8" option (shared with the Corvette), producing 283 hp at 6200 rpm and 290 lbft at 4400 rpm of torque with the help of Rochester Ramjet continuous mechanical fuel injection (closed-loop).
 These so-called "fuelie" cars are quite rare, since most Bel Airs were fitted with carburetion.